Welcome to NBomber! This tutorial will explore the basics of using NBomber and help you get familiar with it at a high level.

 Add NBomber package

 Let's fist start with an empty hello world example to get more familiar with NBomber.
 In this example, we will define one simple Step and Scenario which does nothing.

 Run load test

-After running a test you will get report.
+After running a test you will get a report.
 Don't get scared, we can skip it for now.
 Later we will understand how to analyse such reports.

 Create simple HTTP load test

 Now, let's add HTTP client to test a web server and then run it.

 Now, you got a basic understanding of NBomber and ready to move on.
 This time we will use:

 - NBomber.HTTP plugin to simplify defining and handling of HTTP

 - NBomber.PingPlugin to add additional reporting